 Second Stage is committed to providing a safe and comfortable experience for all of its patrons.
-Both of our theatres are wheelchair accessible.
+Both of our theaters are wheelchair accessible.

-Open Captioning is provided for one performance during each of the productions playing at the Tony Kiser Theatre.
+Open Captioning is provided for one performance during each of the productions playing at The Hayes Theater and The Tony Kiser Theater.
 During an Open Caption performance, text will be displayed at the side of the stage with dialogue from the production and sound effects from the stage in real time.
-Please call the box office to inquire about Open Caption performances.Open Captioning is being provided, in part, by a grant from Theatre Development Fund’s TAP Plus program in partnership with the NY State Council on the Arts.
+Please call the box office to inquire about Open Caption performances.Open Captioning is being provided, in part, by a grant from Theater Development Fund’s TAP Plus program in partnership with the NY State Council on the Arts.

-Audio Description is provided for one performance during each of the productions playing at the Tony Kiser Theatre.
+Audio Description is provided for one performance during each of the productions playing at the The Hayes Theater and The Tony Kiser Theater.
 During an Audio Described performance, visually impaired patrons are provided commentary and narration which guides the listener through the show with descriptions of scenes, settings, costumes, etc. in between dialogue or songs.This service is made possible by the generous support of The Bulova Stetson Fund.

 DYING CITY: June 15 at 2pm